At the end of Lustig Road. You have to get there from Willington. And you walk on a section of the Old Connecticut Path at the beginning.

 Elevation change: 106 feet (up + down), gradual slopes.

 Directions: Drive to the end of Lustig Road.
-Along the way, when the road changes to dirt, you enter Ashford.
+Along the way, where the road changes to dirt, you enter Ashford.
 At the end there are a number of signs on private property that say "No Parking."
 Turn left at the end--there is a sign on a phone pole and another as you turn onto the entrance.
 This is a section of the Old Connecticut Path which would link up to Howey Road and East Howey Road.
 A few yards ahead there is a parking lot on the left and a kiosk with a map.
 The trail starts as an extension of the entrance road, and after a short distance, it turns left and goes into the woods.

 Information about Ashford's Conservation Commission and Langhammer Trail can be found here.